sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

   - construct with a message descriptor

 ### GRPC reflection
-  - okay we have dynamic protos but how do we do it with rpc?
+  - okay we have dynamic protobufs but how do we do it with rpc?
   - whole purpose of this is so that a client can ask a server for all of its methods and type signature so we can auto-generate CLI calls to them
   - service reflection!